 - Conduct high visibility foot patrols

 - Gather intelligence on suspects and deal with minor offences

 PCSOs don’t have powers to arrest, but instead, they are armed with excellent communication skills to protect the community in a non-confrontational capacity.

 As an addition to the policing family, your constant presence in the neighbourhood will free other resources to deal with more serious crime.

-We are now recruiting police community support officers, and the links above will tell you whether you would be eligible to enter the police service as a PCSO, conditions of employment, the recruitment process, and answer some frequently asked questions.
+The links above tell you whether you would be eligible to enter the police service as a PCSO, conditions of employment, the recruitment process, and answer some frequently asked questions.